-Imagine you are out to sea in a small boat.
+Imagine you are out to sea in a merchant vessel.
 The weather is fine and the tide is low.
-While enjoying the breeze, cruise, and booze, you notice that you are taking in water!
+While enjoying the breeze, cruise, and booze, you notice that your draft is increasing!

-After a few inspections, you observe a hole in the side of the hull.
+You scrambled the crew and after a few inspections, you discovered a hole in the side of the hull.
 You try pumping it out but no matter what, more water is coming in than you can discharge.

-The worst part is you are a few miles away from the nearest shore.
-If you keep on, you may well lose the boat since it is already sinking.
+The good part is you are a few miles away from the nearest shore.
+If you keep on with your voyage, you may well lose the ship since it is already sinking.

 What would you do?